-Subsequent to year end, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
-The COVID-19 pandemic is having significant effects on global markets, supply chains, businesses, and communities.
-Specific to the System, COVID-19 may impact various parts of its 2020 operations and financial results including, but not limited to, costs for emergency preparedness potential impacts on cash flows and shortages of personnel.
+The Coronavirus Disease 2019 (COVID-19) has affected global markets, supply chains, employees of organizations and local communities.
+Specific to the System, COVID-19 may impact parts of its 2021 operations and financial results.
 Management believes the System is taking appropriate actions to mitigate the negative impact.
-However, the full impact of COVID-19 is unknown and cannot be reasonably estimated as these events occurred subsequent to year end and are still developing.
+However, the full impact of COVID-19 is unknown and cannot be reasonably estimated as of August 26, 2021.